RoboSats/robosats/docs/Fiat Payment.md

 ## Available Fiat Payment method

-Currently, there is no fiat payment method limitation like bisq, users can use higher risk payment method such as Paypal, Venmo and Cash App.
+Currently, there is no restriction for fiat payment method, users can use any method available as their peer agreed to trade with.